Home of K-fab

 We've had a Polaris RZR XP4 1000 for about five and half years now.
 Sold the two old XP900s and snagged a 1000 four seater.
 We call it the R&R Desert Tour Bus because we're always taking friends, guests and such out into our beloved desert.

-The old gal's seen almost 11,000 miles of use, a new engine (it died January 1st, 2021 about a mile from the exit of Tonto.
-Never have I heard an engine go from 4,000 rpm to 0 rpm so quickly), it's had transmission issues and, well, it's tired.
+The old gal's seen almost 11,000 miles of use, a new engine (it died January 1st, 2022 about a mile from the exit of Tonto.
+Never have I heard an engine go from 4,500 rpm to 0 rpm so quickly), it's had transmission issues and, well, it's tired.
 Polaris's stuff is pretty good for about 10K and then they wear out.
 Bummer.

 The last few times we've been out in it, I've worried about making it back home.
 This is not an option out here - the desert kills people all the time and I don't wanna make the news.
 So we picked up a 23 XP4 1000.
 Same machine as last time.
 Why not switch brands?
 I'd LOVE to have a Canned Ham X3 four seater or maybe take a look at the new Kawasaki Terex four seater.
 Great machines.
 Well, there's a problem and an answer as to why not one of them.

-Space.
-That's the issue.
-Plain and simple, space.
-You see when we purchased out Lance toy hauler a few years back, one of the main reasons we got the Lance was, and it said it right there on the brochure, FITS A FOUR SEAT RZR!
-We really liked the Lance bed camper we had when we started deciding if we wanted to go camping or not, so why not replace that with the same brand that FITS A FOUR SEAT RXR!
+You see when we purchased our Lance toy hauler a few years back, one of the main reasons we got the Lance was, and it said it right there on the brochure, IT FITS A FOUR SEAT RZR!
+We really liked the Lance truck bed camper we had when we started deciding if we wanted to go camping or not, so why not replace that with the same brand that FITS A FOUR SEAT RZR!

 Stock tire size on the XP4 is 29" in diameter.
 Back the RZR right in, touch the two wall spots, strap the machine down, close the ramp and be off to play.
-Put 31" tall tires on because they work better, have more ground clearance and DOESN'T FIT IN THE TRAILER!!!
-It FITS A FOUR SEAT RZR! - as long as you don't do squat to it.
-I'd love a Canned Ham but I don't want a new toy hauler.
-I like our Lance a lot.
-So, XP4 it is again.
+Put 31" tall tires on because they work better, have more ground clearance and it DOESN'T FIT IN THE TRAILER!!!

 Started looking at doing the needed upgrades.
 Wow, that gets pricy really quickly.
 You don't realize it when you add here and there.
 Hmmm.... upgrades.
 Well, I do have Shock Therapy shocks on the old one and they're KILLER.
-It has their sway bar on it, it has Super ATV arms up front and high clearance stuff in the back and the new HEATED seats will drop right in.
+It has their sway bar on it, it has Super ATV arms up front and high clearance stuff in the back and the new heated PRP seats will drop right in.

 Looks like I have some parts to pull and parts to exchange.